The story behind Initialling

 f you choose Apply Automatically, you acknowledge that you have read all the pages and by your instruction, the system will automatically apply your initial instantly throughout the document where INI fields were added for you.
 This means you will not have to click on each INI field.

 - Once you have applied your initial to all fields, you can move on to signing the document.
-You will see the yellow DONE indicator wherever you have initialled, while the signature field that still requires your action will have a yellow HERE indicator.
+You will see the DONE indicator wherever you have initialled, while the signature field that still requires your action will have a HERE indicator.

 - Click on the Sign Here field to apply your digital signature.